mainaak03/Codeforces-solutions/README.md

 # Codeforces-solutions
-My Codeforces solutions
+My Codeforces solutions.
-These might not be the most optimized solutions
+These might not be the most optimized solutions.